Instructions to event organizers in Soite’s area

 - participants must be informed about coronavirus safety: one should only participate if one is healthy

-At events with over 50 people, the organizer must have a written plan for the prevention of coronavirus infections.
-It is recommended, that the plan is also submitted to Soite’s team of infectious diseases by e‑mail: firstname.lastname@example.org
+At public events with over 50 people, the organizer must have a written plan for the prevention of coronavirus infections.
+It is recommended, that the plan is also submitted to Soite’s team of infectious diseases by e‑mail: email@example.com.
+A written plan does not need to be drawn up for private events such as weddings, examination parties and funerals, but coronavirus safety instructions must be observed.

 The content of the plan can be based on these instructions.